Meet your Orthodontist at our Westwood clinic for a consultation and 3D scan to find out what Care Plan works for you.

 Our doctors are the dedicated heroes of moving teeth, and we only hire the best in the industry.
 Get to know our friendly team of providers, who you'll be seeing at your free consultation.

-We give you the option to pay for treatment on your own schedule, plus we offer financing through
+We give you the option to pay for treatment on your own schedule through

 .
 While we are currently out of network, your Care Specialist will help you fill out your out-of-network paperwork.